thoth-station/adviser/docs/source/unit.rst

 Unroll pipeline units
 =====================

-To keep the resolver well-performing, try to always unroll all the operations that do not need to be included in the actual pipeline unit run method and put these operations to pre or post run methods.
+To keep the resolver performing well, try to always unroll all the operations that do not need to be included in the actual pipeline unit run method and put these operations to pre or post run methods.
 In that case, pipeline units can configure/prepare for a resolver run in advance, keeping the initialization